On Arnold's Transversality Conjecture for the Laplace--Beltrami Operator: Introduction

 \section{Introduction}

 A famous result of Wigner and von Neumann \cite{VonNeumannWigner} called the ``non-crossing rule'' states that energy levels of quantum mechanical systems do not cross along generic $1$-parameter families of Hamiltonians.
-Inspired by this, Arnold \cite{Arnold1972} proposed a transversality condition for sufficiently general families of operators, later called the \emph{strong Arnold hypothesis} (SAH) by de Verdi\`{e}re \cite{CdV1988}: operators in the family with an eigenvalue of multiplicity $m$ should locally form a manifold of codimension $\frac{m(m+1)}{2}-1$, given by a natural defining function.
+Inspired by this, Arnold \cite{Arnold1972} proposed a transversality condition for sufficiently general families of operators, later called the \emph{strong Arnold hypothesis} (SAH) by Colin de Verdi\`{e}re \cite{CdV1988}: operators in the family with an eigenvalue of multiplicity $m$ should locally form a manifold of codimension $\frac{m(m+1)}{2}-1$, given by a natural defining function.
 Arnold also noted that generic $k$-parameter families of such operators avoid $m$-fold eigenvalues to exactly the extent one would expect by the codimension count.
 We will say that such a family of self-adjoint operators satisfies a \emph{maximal non-crossing rule}.

-The non-crossing rule for $1$-parameter families of Laplace-Beltrami operators was proven by Uhlenbeck \cite{Uhlenbeck1976} using a Sard-type theorem, as opposed to a local structure theorem for the set of operators with multiple eigenvalues that Arnold had in mind.
-Arnold had conjectured that the family of Laplace operators over the set of Riemannian metrics on a given manifold satisfies the SAH, but counterexamples were exhibited by de Verdi\`{e}re in \cite{CdV1988}.
-Soon afterwards, Lupo and Micheletti \cite{LupoMicheletti1993} independently discovered Arnold's approach to eigenvalue multiplicities in families of self-adjoint operators.
-Micheletti and Pistoia \cite{Micheletti1998} later showed that the SAH is satisfied for Laplace operators on $2$-dimensional manifolds for eigenvalues of multiplicity $2$, and proved a precursor to \Cref{theorem:nondegenerate structure theorem} of the present text.
-Around the same time, Teytel introduced a useful criterion for establishing $1$-parameter non-crossing rules \cite[Theorem A]{Teytel1999}.
-In a similar vein, Porter and Schwarz \cite{PorterSchwarz2017} established very general theorems on avoidance of intersection with countable unions of submanifolds in a Banach space.
+The non-crossing rule for $1$-parameter families of Laplace-Beltrami operators was proven by Uhlenbeck \cite{Uhlenbeck1976} using the Sard--Smale theorem, as opposed to a local structure theorem for the set of operators with multiple eigenvalues that Arnold had in mind.
+A perturbation-theoretic approach closer to that proposed by Arnold was taken up in 1980 by Bleecker and Wilson \cite{BleeckerWilson1980} and 1983 by Bando and Urakawa \cite{BandoUrakawa1983}.
+In both cases, it was used to prove generic simplicity of the Laplace-Beltrami spectrum in a fixed conformal class.
+Arnold had conjectured that the family of Laplace operators over the set of Riemannian metrics on a given manifold satisfies the SAH, which would yield a much stronger codimension statement for eigenvalues of higher multiplicity, but counterexamples of metrics not satisfying the SAH were exhibited by Colin de Verdi\`{e}re in \cite{CdV1988}.
+In the same article, the first explicit criterion for the failure of the SAH was obtained.
+This criterion, which was subsequently greatly simplified by Besson \cite{Besson1989}, is the starting point of the present paper.